Greater roadrunner: Breeding and nesting

-The greater roadrunner is monogamous, forming long-term pair bonds.
+Until a mate is found, greater roadrunners typically live a solitary life.
+They are monogamous, forming long-term pair bonds.
+Breeding season begins from mid-March to early September.
+Courtship behaviors between greater roadrunners are a lengthy process including a combination of chasing, tail wagging, play-fighting, and acoustic signals.
+Once the chasing stage has passed, male presents nesting materials or food to the females.

+Often, males offer food to females during the act of copulation.
+A unique feature of the greater roadrunner is that mated couples continue their copulation rituals long after the need for egg fertilization.
+This factor is believed to contribute to the couple's pair-bond maintenance.
 Greater roadrunner couples defend a territory of about 7500 to 8600 ft2 in size.
 The male is more territorial, calling out to warn competitors, and does not hesitate to physically push the intruders out of his territory.
 Some couples defend the same territory all year long.

-Nest building starts in March in Texas, and probably later further north.
 Both birds build the nest, with the male collecting the material and the female constructing the nest.
 The nests are compact platforms of thorny branches lined with grasses, feathers, snakeskin, roots, and other fine material.
-They are built low in a cactus or a bush.
+They are built low in a cactus, bush, or man-made structure, 3–10 feet above ground.
 Greater roadrunners lay three to six eggs, which hatch in 20 days.
 The chicks fledge in another 18 days.
-Pairs may occasionally rear a second brood when there is an abundance of food in rainy summers.
+Pairs may occasionally rear a second brood when food is abundant in rainy summers.
+A young fledge typically remains with its parents until it is at least 50 days old.

 Similarly to some other cuckoos, greater roadrunners occasionally lay their eggs in the nests of other birds, such as the common raven and northern mockingbird.

+Predators

+The primary predators of this species include ground predators (coyotes, bobcats, lynxes and cougars) and aerial predators (Cooper's hawks and red-tailed hawks).

 Feeding

-This bird walks around rapidly, running down prey.
-It feeds mainly on small animals including insects, spiders (including black widows), tarantulas, centipedes, scorpions, mice, small birds, including hummingbirds, and especially lizards and small snakes.
-Venomous serpents, including small rattlesnakes, are readily consumed.
-Early accounts recount the story that when the roadrunner "sees a rattlesnake, it will gather pieces of cactus and put them around the snake, in such manner that escape is impossible."
+The greater roadrunner is omnivorous and uses its speed to outrun and catch prey.
+It feeds mainly on small animals, such as insects, spiders (including black widows and tarantulas), centipedes, scorpions, mice, small birds (including hummingbirds), lizards and young rattlesnakes, and some plants.
+Some instances of the greater roadrunner feeding on the dead carcasses of larger mammals (including bats, ground squirrels, and one juvenile desert cottontail) have been observed.
+They are opportunistic and are known to feed on eggs and young of other birds as well as carrion.
+Early pioneer accounts report that when the roadrunner "sees a rattlesnake, it will gather pieces of cactus and put them around the snake, in such manner that escape is impossible".